-Asheville-Buncombe Technical Community College confers the Associate in Arts, Associate in Applied Science, Associate in Science, and Associate in Fine Arts degrees.
+Asheville-Buncombe Technical Community College confers the Associate in Arts degree, Associate in Applied Science, Associate in Science Degree, and Associate in Fine Arts Degree.
 A diploma is awarded for completion of one-year applied curricula.
-Certificates are issued to students who successfully complete designated shortterm programs or course sequences.
+Certificates are issued to students who successfully complete designated short-term programs or course sequences.
 Degrees, diplomas, and certificates are conferred, awarded, or issued by authority of the North Carolina State Board of Community Colleges when all requirements for graduation have been satisfied.